 The five-year survival rate is the percentage of children who survive at least five years after the cancer is found.
 The five-year survival rate for children with retinoblastoma is 97%, but it depends on several factors, including whether the cancer has spread to other parts of the body.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of children of this type of cancer, so the actual risk for a particular individual may be different.
-It is not possible to tell a child how long he or she will live with retinoblastoma.
+It is not possible to tell how long a child will live with retinoblastoma.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.